 Gartner has backed this up, naming Pure Storage as the most innovative vendor in its “All Flash Array” magic quadrant report.

 Two areas in particular typically provide Pure Storage with the Trojan horse into larger organisations are VDI and the high performance databases.
-The company has said after those areas change, it generally is invited in to pitch for a wider adoption of Pure Storage across the data centre.
+The company has said after those areas change, it generally is invited in to pitch for a wider adoption of Pure Storage across the data center.

 Should EMC and HP be quaking in their boots?
 Perhaps not, but this innovative young company will continue to bite at their heels and grab some market share.